marota/Oracle4Grid/docs/DESCRIPTION.rst

     .. image:: images/notebook_screen.JPG

+    The supported actions are actions on buses (on substation topologies) and line disconnection.
     You'll eventually write your unitary actions in a json format which will be directly usable by Oracle.

 * **0 - Prepare environment and parse unitary actions**
     The grid2op environment for action simulations is prepared with provided parameters, the unitary actions are formatted to oracle format (3 formats are supported, a parser API is provided)
 * **1 - Compute all unitary action combinations**